Constitution of South Carolina: Constitution of 1865

+South Carolina held a constitutional convention in 1865.
 A new constitution was adopted in 1865 following the end of the Civil War.
 The new constitution recognized the abolition of slavery and also further equalized legislative representation.
 Direct elections for the governor were implemented, and the governor received the power of the veto.
 This equalization of legislative representation recognized only the white population, however, and only white men could be elected to the legislature.
 The new constitution also included a bill of rights, which prior constitutions omitted.

 Constitution of 1868

 In 1867, Radical Republicans took control of the U.S. Congress and ended the period known as Presidential Reconstruction.
 Under the Reconstruction Acts, the former Confederate states were required to adopt new constitutions and ratify the 14th Amendment.
 As a result, South Carolina was bidden to call forth a constitutional convention to adopt a new framework of government.

 A constitutional convention met in Charleston, January 14, 1868.
 For the first time, black men participated in the election of delegates to the convention.
 It is the only constitution in the history of the state submitted directly to the electorate for approval; many whites refused to participate.
 The United States Congress ratified it on April 16, 1868.

+South Carolina was the only state where a majority of the delegates to its constitutional convention were black.

 The constitution ignored wealth and based representation in the House strictly on population.
 It abolished debtors' prison, created counties, gave some rights to women, and provided for public education.
 The popularly-elected governor could veto and a 2/3 vote of the General Assembly was required to override.
 Race was abolished as a condition for suffrage.
 Black codes were overturned, there was no prohibition on interracial marriage, and all public schools were open to all races.
 It provided a uniform system of free public schools, "although not implemented until decades later."